burlesona/httppromise/Readme.md

 I'm keen on moving past old browsers, and not fond of XML.
 But if you want to tackle those beasts, you could easily add a new format aimed at them.

-To do this, you need to add a format property to the HTTPromiseRequestFormat object.
+To do this, you need to add a format to HTTPromise.
 A "format" needs properties: `headers`, `encode`, and `parse`.

 In the minimum case these can be no-ops.
 For instance:

 ```
-HTTPPromiseFormat.nothin = {
+HTTPromise.setFormat('noop',{
   headers: {},
   encode: function(data) { return data; }
   parse: function(xhr) { return xhr; }
-}
+});
 ```

 In this case: